mhwlng/ditherproxy/README.md

 The source image can be jpg or png.

+The source image can be rotated, by adding &rotate=angle to the end of the url. (where angle=90, 180 or 270)

 The dithered output image is always png.

 The dithered output image can also be returned as a binary file (application/octet-stream), appropriate for a specific epaper display.